lujaiiin97/E-commerce/README.md

-#E-Commerce website API Backend

-This project is about a webpage to manage the trivia app and play the game.
+## E-Commerce API

-The project's plan was to develop an API and test suite that would implement a few features and functionality.
+This project was built to develop an API that would implement a simple E-commerce website.

 ## Getting Started